 - Use the grey arrow to fine tune until I’m happy with the effect.

-#2 Darkening Tones But Maintain The Blacks And The Whites
+#2 Darkening Tones While Maintaining The Blacks And The Whites

 Sometimes you’ll notice your image becomes too dark (but never to the point of clipping) after applying tonal adjustment with a midtones mask.

-The shadows haven’t been clipped but you just don’t like how dark it is.
+The shadows are not clipped but you just don’t like the image being darkened in general.

-I often like to use the second method and I’ll show you how.
+I often like to use the latter and I’ll show you how.

-It doesn’t matter which one you use, both deliver the same result.
+It doesn’t matter which one you use, both deliver an equally good same result.

-In the Curves adjustment layer, place your cursor on top of the white dot (circles in red).
-Your cursor will now changed to a move cursor.
-Click and drag the white point up to brighten the blacks.
+In the Curves adjustment layer, place your cursor on the white dot (circled in red).
+Now, click and drag the white point up to brighten the blacks.

-In the Levels adjustment layer, click and drag the black arrow (circled in red) towards the centre.
+In the Levels adjustment layer, click and drag the black arrow (circled in red) towards the center.
 Do it subtly to open up the blacks by just a little.

-#3 Multiple Tonal Adjustment Layers For More Soothing Contrast And Saturation
+#3 Multiple Tonal Adjustment Layers For Smoother Contrast And Saturation

-You may not see much difference in the image when applying a single layer of tonal adjustment with midtones mask.
+You may not see much difference in the image when you apply a single layer of tonal adjustment with midtones mask.
 The effect is subtle and that’s often enough to make a difference to the image.

-Apply multiple layers of tonal adjustment with a different midtones masks.
+Apply multiple layers of tonal adjustment, each time with a different midtones mask.

-The before image has a single Levels adjustment layer and the after image has 4 Levels adjustment layer with midtones masks 1 to 4.
+The “Before” image has a single Levels adjustment and the “After” has four Levels adjustment layer with midtones masks 1 to 4.

 Shift the black and the white arrow towards the middle just before touching the foot of the histogram.

-Image with single tonal adjustment layer (before) and image with 4 tonal adjustment layers, each with a different midtones masks (after).
+Image below: single tonal adjustment (before) and four tonal adjustment layers, each with a different midtones masks (after).